 Having been a popular three form entry primary school with a maintained nursery on our Hackbridge Corner site for many years, we became a four form entry primary school, with maintained nurseries, on a split site as of autumn 2019.
 Our additional London Road site is the first Passivhaus Plus school building in the country.

 At Hackbridge, we aim to work in partnership with families to enable each child to reach the highest possible standards of learning, whilst encouraging everyone to develop an enthusiasm for life, together with a sense of pride in themselves, our school and our community.

-Across both sites, the school is very fortunate to have specialist provisions for ICT, Design & Technology and well-equipped libraries.
+Across our sites, the school is very fortunate to have specialist provisions for ICT, Design & Technology and well-equipped libraries.
 In addition to these, we also have a specialist Sports Hall at our Hackbridge Corner site and a new playing field on our London Road site.
 On both sites, we have wonderful pond areas providing an ideal space for science and quiet activities.

 We are fortunate to be able to offer children the opportunity to access age appropriate play spaces as they move through the school.